 Recipe: Braised Bacon and Kale

 Making a big pot of kale at the beginning of the week is a tasty way to eat your greens without resorting to just salads.
 Slow-cooking it with chicken broth, onion, garlic, and smoky bacon means the kale gets tender and you’re left with a flavorful broth that you can spoon over rice or grains.
+In fact, this is such a delicious side, that while you can make it as an everyday staple, it’s good enough to serve at Thanksgiving dinner itself.

 Bacon to the Rescue